EDMC BioScan

 Share

 BioScan is an EDMC plugin which attempts to determine what biological signal species (and their values) are present simply by scanning a planet.
 This is intended to let you quickly prioritize targets for exobiology.
-It will also display your current sample distance (and required distance) in real time whether on foot, in vehicle, or in flight, to make it easy to know when you can make a new scan.
+It will also display your current sample distance (and required distance), supports species-level waypoint tracking, and missing codex indicators.

 After you've mapped a planet with biological signals, it will then pare down the list to the detected genera or species.
-And finally, once you've started to scan each species it will display the final type and value of the sample as well as indicate the scan progress.
+Once you've started to scan each species, it will display the final type and value of the sample as well as indicate the scan progress.
+Additional info will be discussed in the navigation section below.

-Once fully analysed, the total system value (and possible first footfall value) will be shown at the bottom of the pane.
+Once fully analysed, the total system value (and possible first find value) will be shown at the bottom of the pane.

 Navigation